wifisensing/PicoScenes-Manual/source/gallery.rst

 Large spectrum stitching using A USRP X310 and a QCA9300 NIC
 ------------------------------------------------------------------

-This short video demonstrates the spectrum stitching using PicoScenes platform with one USRP X310 and a QCA9300 NIC.
-I uploads the same video to YouTube and Youku (for China mainland users).
+This short video demonstrates the spectrum scanning and stitching using the PicoScenes platform with one USRP X310 and a QCA9300 NIC.
+I upload the same video to both YouTube and Youku (for China mainland users).

 YouTube